soxueren/atsd/api/sql/examples/interpolate-extend.md

 | 2016-06-03T09:39:50.000Z | 18.8       | + EXTEND -> interpolated with PREVIOUS
 ```

-## Query with inner VALUE interpolation and with `EXTEND` option
+## Query with Inner VALUE Interpolation and with `EXTEND` Option

-`VALUE {n}` interpolation function applies both to inner and leading/trailing periods.
+The `VALUE {n}` interpolation function applies both to inner and leading/trailing periods.

 ```sql
 SELECT datetime, avg(value)